Mebane, NC

 Current Funding Need: Stone-Lifting Tripod

-We are seeking donations to purchase a stone-lifting tripod, a specialized tool that allows volunteers to safely reset and stabilize headstones.
+We are seeking donations to purchase a stone-lifting tripod, a specialized tool that allows volunteers to safely reset, stabilize, and protect historic headstones without causing additional damage.
 Donations toward this request are needed by January 31, 2026.

 Email President Mike Woods at